DarlCat/phoenix-firestorm/doc/building_linux.md

 autobuild configure -A 64 -c ReleaseFS_open -- --chan="MyBuild"
 ```

-In the last example, the channel and resulting viewer name would be "Firestorm-MyBuild".
+In the last example, the channel and resulting viewer name would be "Aperture-MyBuild".

-The first time you configure, several additional files will be downloaded from Firestorm and Second Life sources.
+The first time you configure, several additional files will be downloaded from Aperture and Second Life sources.
 These are mostly binary packages maintained outside the viewer development itself.
 And if you use the `--clean` switch, you will re-download them all.

 ## Compiling the viewer